bugs84/download-maven-dependency-with-version-range/README.md

 Custom repository can be defined in your _settings.xml_ file.

 ## Notes
-This will download artifact and all it's dependencies - if artifact has any.
+This will download artifact without its dependencies.
+If you want download dependencies omit exclusion from pom.xml.

 # Alternative solutions